timh1203/algorithmDS/femCourses.md

 - https://frontendmasters.com/courses/complete-react-v5/effect-lifecycle-walkthrough/

 - we are working through the entire cycle again
+- you can have as many effects as you like
 - when you go to type in a form for location, useEffect will check if that hook is in the dependency
 - it will only run if it is, which location is NOT in this case
-- if we make a change to the animal hook, it will useEffect
+- if we make a change to the animal hook, it will run useEffect
 ```js
 // SearchParams.js
 import React, { useState, useEffect, useContext } from "react";